-In this section, we describe corrections common to DFS5.1 and DFS5.2 and those specific to DFS5.2.
+This section describes the modifications applied to the ERAi surface variables that yielded the DFS5.2 forcing sets for the period 1979-2010 (later extended to 2015).
 We explain how we have corrected t2 & q2 in the Arctic and in the Southern ocean.
 The resulting improvements in the representation of the sea-ice obtained in a coarse resolution model are then assessed.
 This modification is very local and does not affect much the global balances.
 Then, we discuss more precisely the method used to increase the wind strength, which has significant consequences on the heat and freshwater budgets (-3.77 W.m-2 and -3.83 mm/day).
 Corrections of radiation fluxes are then described.
 The effects of those corrections on the global heat balance are -3.8 W.m-2, which is important if compared to the net heat flux associated to global warming (which estimates vary around +0.5 W/m2) but is still within the error bar of air-sea fluxes estimates.
 Corrections applied to precipitation are described.
 This has been a difficult task since the constraint of preserving a closed freshwater budget had to be satisfied while applying those spatial corrections.
 The results of coarse-resolution model (ORCA2) sensitivity simulations are sometimes used to provide assessments of the effects of the corrections.